 Skafos is meant to help app developers update their Core ML models that they’re running on a device, without the need of updating the app.
 This is a pretty important process when developers are using machine learning or Artificial Intelligence in their apps.

-We started getting calls from our mobile friends asking for help around data science.
+We started getting calls from our mobile friends asking for help with data science.
 They called us up and said,

 “Look, we have an app that’s using the image classification model and is using two other models.
 And every time we need to make an update, which is pretty frequent, we struggle to get the user to download the new update.”

-This was not working out that well because when developers are using machine learning in a particular business use-case, they need tooling for things like rolling back, to test models, for grouping, to improve the user experience.
-That’s why we created Skafos to help teams to have the tools they need to help make a good workflow.
-My five-year-old explanation for Skafos is that it helps update the app with the latest machine learning models.
+This was not working out that well because when developers are using machine learning in a particular business use case, they need tooling for things like rolling back, to test models, grouping, to improving the user experience.
+That’s why we created Skafos to help teams have the tools they need to help make a good workflow.
+My five-year-old explanation for Skafos is that it helps update the app with the latest machine-learning models.
 It’s a tool for developing teams to help them leverage machine learning technology.
-I’ve been developing software for 20 years, and we really need a platform like Skafos to help build excellent apps.
+I’ve been developing software for 20 years, and we need a platform like Skafos to help build excellent apps.

 Skafos is for mobile app development teams, data science teams, and machine learning engineers; small businesses that need a platform to collaborate to ensure that everyone is on the same page.
 Just because a particular model is working in a particular manner on a laptop or testing system doesn’t mean it will work the same on another device.
 This is why developers need a tool for model validation to go back to their team to improve the user experience of a mobile app.